JustinGuan/ECS189L-Project/ProjectDocument.md

 Z to deposit wood in flame

 Keep the flame alive.
 The central flame has health that is continuously decreasing.
 You must search the forest to collect wood.
 You feed this to the flame to restore its health.
-You lose the game if you or the flame die (Not implemented).
+You lose the game if you or the flame die.
 To win, you must keep the flame alive for a certain amount of time.

 As you search for wood, enemies patrol the forest searching for you.
 They will chase you once they see you, so you must stay out of sight or fight.
 Your attack options are a melee attack and a magic projectile.
 Good luck